alan-turing-institute/DetectorChecker/JOSS-paper/JOSSpaper.md

 and the Alan Turing Institute (under the EPSRC grant EP/N510129/1) during this project.

-We also wish to thank Nicola Tartoni and Ian Horswell (Diamond Lightsource, UK) for guidance on detector types and sample data sets
+We also wish to thank Nicola Tartoni and Ian Horswell (Diamond Lightsource, UK) for guidance on detector types and sample data sets.

 # References